-Given the volatility of the freight markets, we believe we should be flexible to changing market conditions and actively manage our vessels in order to generate attractive risk-adjusted returns by providing efficient transportation solutions to our major charterers.
-Currently we are arranging voyage and short-term time charters which provide optionality for the Company given the current market levels.
+Given the volatility of the freight markets, we are flexible to changing market conditions and actively manage our vessels in order to generate attractive risk-adjusted returns by providing efficient transportation solutions to our major charterers.
 Our aim is to continue improving our fleet utilization by booking long haul voyage charters and complimentary trade flows that improve the laden/ballast ratios.
 This approach is also tailored specifically to our scrubber-fitted fleet and the fuel efficiency of our younger vessels.
 While this process is more difficult and labor intensive than placing our vessels on longer-term time charters, it can lead to greater profitability.
 When operating a vessel on a voyage charter, as well as on contracts of affreightment directly with cargo providers, we (as owner of the vessel) will incur fuel costs, and therefore, we are in a position to benefit from fuel savings from our scrubber-fitted fleet.
 If charter market levels rise, we may employ part of our fleet in the long-term time charter market, while we may be able to employ our scrubber-fitted vessels more advantageously in the voyage charter market and/or short-term time charters in order to capture the benefit of available fuel cost savings.
 Our large, diverse and high-quality fleet provides scale to major charterers, such as iron ore miners, utility companies and commodity trading houses.
 As part of our strategy to maximize earnings, we seek direct arrangements (consecutive voyages, contracts of affreightment, etc.) with major charterers and cargo owners on a voyage basis, providing the scale required for the transportation of large commodity volumes over a multitude of trading routes around the world.

 We are also party of a Capesize vessel pooling agreement ("Capesize Chartering Ltd or CCL Pool or CCL") with Bocimar International NV, and C Transport Holding Ltd, managed by C Transport Maritime S.A.M (CTM).
-As of December 31, 2022, we operated approximately 40 of our Newcastlemax and Capesize dry bulk vessels as part of one combined CCL fleet.
-The CCL fleet consists of approximately 110 modern Newcastlemax and Capesize vessels and is being managed out of Athens, Singapore and Antwerp.
+As of December 31, 2023, we operated 34 of our Newcastlemax and Capesize dry bulk vessels as part of one combined CCL fleet.
+The CCL fleet consists of 115 modern Newcastlemax and Capesize vessels and is being managed out of Athens, Singapore and Antwerp.
 Each vessel owner is responsible for the operating, accounting and technical management of its respective vessels.
 The objective of this pool is to provide improved scheduling through joint marketing of our Newcastlemax and Capesize vessels, with the overall aim of enhancing economic efficiencies.

-In 2020, we established a new wholly-owned subsidiary based in Singapore under the name Star Bulk (Singapore) Pte.
+In 2020, we established a wholly-owned subsidiary based in Singapore under the name Star Bulk (Singapore) Pte.
 Ltd. (or "Star Bulk Singapore").
-Star Bulk Singapore charters-in a number of third-party vessels on a short- to medium- term basis to increase our operating capacity in order to satisfy our clients' needs and to expand our commercial capability and access to charterers and cargoes in Asia.
+Star Bulk Singapore charters-in a number of third-party vessels to increase our operating capacity in order to satisfy our clients' needs and to expand our commercial capability and access to charterers and cargoes in Asia.

-Expand and renew our fleet through opportunistic acquisitions of high-quality vessels at attractive prices
+Expand and renew our fleet through opportunistic acquisitions of high-quality vessels at attractive prices or through chartering-in of modern vessels